-Coping with the emotional and logistical challenges of moving an aging parent into your home can become a lot easier with the right amount of planning.
+Coping with the emotional and logistical challenges of caregiving at home for an aging parent can become a lot easier with the right amount of planning.

 This two-part blog post series offers some helpful guidelines for making the transition as smooth and stress-free as possible.
 First up: A look at how to create a physical space in your home where Mom or Dad will feel safe and comfortable.

 Will you remodel or repurpose an existing room to accommodate your new housemate, or will you build an addition?
 The right answer will depend on the size and configuration of your home, your budget, your parent’s degree of independence—both how much they desire and how much they can handle—and any special medical needs they may have.

 Have a family discussion to figure out the most feasible solution.
 It might be an extra bedroom, a shared bedroom or a converted family room, garage or basement.
 If new construction is in order, you’ll need to decide whether an attached or detached suite will work best.

 If the parent will be sharing your home’s existing space, do a thorough assessment of its current levels of comfort, safety and accessibility.

 For example, check whether any entry doors, steps or hallways present barriers.
 Are there safety risks caused by poor lighting, slippery floors or furniture placement?

 If you need a hospital bed, where will it fit, and where will you put other personal and healthcare equipment your parent might require?

 Is there adequate space for mom or dad and everyone else in the household to have enough privacy?

 Install features to make the space more livable